Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/getting-started.md

 ## Recommended Item and Adapter Samples

-The "Common" folder in the Grids portion of samples contains full source sample implementations of tree node models (e.g. the `TreeNodeModel` class) that can be used as a starting point for your own items.
+The "Common" folder in the Grids portion of samples contains full source sample implementations of tree node models (e.g., the `TreeNodeModel` class) that can be used as a starting point for your own items.
 There also is a `DefaultTreeListBoxItemAdapter` class that implements method overrides for all adapter methods and provides optimal performance (no binding usage) when working with items of type `TreeNodeModel`.
 Using those classes, you can load hundreds of thousands of items nearly instantly.

 ## Binding to Data